Jevi-Waugh/PatternAnalysis-2025/recognition/FLAN-T5-Jevi-Waugh/README.md

 ## Models and Architectures
 ### FLAN-T5 Architecture
 FLAN-T5 (Fine-tuned Language Net - Text-to-Text Transfer Transformer version 5) is an encoder-decoder transformer model developed by Google.
-It basically builds on the original T5 acrhitecture with extensive instruction fine-tuning.
+It basically builds on the original T5 architecture with extensive instruction fine-tuning.
 **Main Architectural features:**
 - **Encoder-Decoder Structure**: Separate encoder for input processing and then it has its own decoder for generative outputs.
 - **Multi-Head Attention**: 6-12 heads depending on the model size
 - **Feed-Forward Networks**: Gated linear units (GLU) in each layer
-- **Relative Position Embeddings**: Improves generalization to varying sequence lengths
+- **Relative Position Embeddings**: It improves generalisation to varying sequence lengths.

 ### Model types
 #### 1. FLAN-T5-Small